- About us

 Following advice issued by the UK government, SFCS have made some changes to the way we operate, to protect our staff and all the clients, adopters and families we work with.
 As such, information events at our offices are temporarily suspended.

-If you would like to book onto one of our live events, or receive the link to our film, please email firstname.lastname@example.org.
+However, we are now hosting regular live online information events via Zoom - a calendar of dates can be found below.
+If you would like to book onto one of our live events, please email email@example.com.
 We will take some basic details and send you the necessary info.

 Our events are open to anyone who may be considering building a family through adoption.
 Wherever you are in the thought process, whatever your stage of readiness, we will address the questions you have.